ds-tutorials/openrefine-tutorial/index.md

 The data is made accesible through a Creative Commons Attribution 4.0 International License.

-You can download the data from the project site for different years, but we are going to download a spreadsheet with all the years combined from The Humanitarian Data Exchange.

-The examples in this tutorial will use a snapshot of this data downloaded on December 12, 2024.
-[You can download the example data here.](data/MissingMigrants-Global-2024-12-11T23_02_47+0800.xlsx)
+The examples in this tutorial will use a snapshot of this data downloaded in 2017.
+[You can download the example data here.](data/MissingMigrants.xlsx)

 If you want to work with the most recent iteration of this data, go to [https://missingmigrants.iom.int/downloads](https://missingmigrants.iom.int/downloads).
 Scroll down and download the file that corresponds with the current year.
+Note that the content of this tutorial will be using the 2017 data, so the new data might look a little different than what we will be working with.

 Open up the data to see what is in it. **What stands out to you that needs to be cleaned?**